-- Applications for Fall or Summer I-Core are accepted February 15-March 15 - Applications for Spring I-Core are accepted September 15 - March 15
+- Applications for Fall or Summer I-Core are accepted February 15-March 15 - Applications for Spring I-Core are accepted September 15-March 15

-After receiving approval, students register using BUS-BE 370
+After receiving approval, students register using BUS-BE 370.

-- BUS-F 370 Integrated Business Core-Finance Component (3 cr.)
+BUS-F 370 Integrated Business Core-Finance Component (3 cr.)
 Cross-functional survey of business management.
 The finance component provides an introduction into basic principles and perspectives of financial thought.
 Covered topics include the time value of money, risk and return, interest rates and debt risk, capital budgeting, security pricing, and portfolio concepts.
 Includes a cross-functional case done in teams.
-Students may not receive credit for both F370 and (F304 or F301 or F300). - BUS-J 370 Integrated Business Core-Strategic Management Component (3 cr.)
+Students may not receive credit for both F370 and (F304 or F301 or F300).

+- BUS-M 370 Integrated Business Core-Marketing Component (3 cr.)
 Cross-functional survey of business management.
-The strategy component is concerned with the roles and tasks of a firm's top managers (i.e., strategic decision makers).
-Designed to provide an appreciation for the total firm perspective and the means by which firms create and sustain competitive advantage in today's increasingly challenging and complex business environment (domestic and global).
-Strategic management of the firm involves diagnosing the firm's current situation and developing realistic solutions to the strategic and organizational problems that confront top managers.
-A desired outcome of this course is an enhanced appreciation for the complexities of managing a formal organization.
-The primary objective is to help develop analytical skills for identifying key strategic issues and formulating appropriate strategies given a firm's situation.
-The course will provide exposure to the theories, concepts, and techniques of strategic management through the text, readings, illustrative cases, and video vignettes.
-Includes a crossfunctional case done in teams.
-Students may not receive credit for both J370 and (J304 or J301). - BUS-M 370 Integrated Business Core- Marketing Component (3 cr.)
-Cross-functional survey of business management.
 The marketing component covers marketing planning and decision making examined from firm and consumer points of view.
 Topics include the marketing concept and its company-wide implications, the integration of marketing with other functions, and the role that product, price, promotion, and distribution play in marketing strategy and implementation.
 Includes a cross-functional case done in teams.
-Students may not receive credit for both M370 and (M304 or M301 or M300).

-- BUS-P 370 Integrated Business Core- Operations Component (3 cr.)
+Students may not receive credit for both M370 and (M304 or M301 or M300). - BUS-P 370 Integrated Business Core-Operations Component (3 cr.)
 Cross-functional survey of business management.
 The operations component is concerned with the production and distribution of goods and services.
 Topics include inventory management, demand forecasting, aggregate production planning, shop scheduling, project management, quality control, and layout and process design.
 Includes a cross-functional case done in teams.
-Students may not receive credit for both P370 and (P304 or P301 or P300). - BUS-I 370 Integrative Core: Discussion (2 cr.)
-This course contains components that advance the student's professionalism in areas such as ethics and social responsibility, workplace diversity, and other timely business issues while functional areas of business are developed in the other courses within the Integrative Core.
-A culminating case study is used to analyze, integrate, and synthesize a complex business situation in a team environment.
-Students may not receive credit for both I370 and I304.
+Students may not receive credit for both P370 and (P304 or P301 or P300). - BUS-Z 370 Integrated Business Core-Leadership Component (3 cr.)
+Cross-functional survey of business management.
+The first part of the class introduces the concept of employees as a human resource and theories of how leaders can combine the personalities, knowledge, skills, and abilities of individual workers to achieve the firm's goals.
+Then, students learn principles of peer-to-peer feedback and tools to analyze team effectiveness.
+With instructor guidance, they practice peer coaching and explore strategies for creating a culture conducive to the coaching and development of both individuals and teams.
+Finally, students focus on leadership in the environment of an organization, learning ways in which performance management systems shape behavior.